 May or may not appear on your driving record

-There are two different types of speeding warnings you might receive: written or verbal.
+There are two different types of speeding warnings you can receive: written or verbal.
 A verbal warning will not appear on your driving record.
-There is no paper trail, and the incident will live on only in the collective memories of you and the officer that stopped you.
+There is no paper trail, and the incident is solely between you and the officer who stopped you.

 Written speeding warnings may appear on your permanent record.
 This depends on the practices of the particular police department.
 It is possible that the warning will be stored in a rusty filing cabinet, never again to see the light of day.
 It’s also possible that the warning will be filed electronically.
 Electronic records are easily accessible to any car insurance company that decides to search for them.